wp-plugins/nextgen-facebook/readme.txt

 * Why is the Open Graph title the same for every webpage?
 * Why aren't Pins from my website posting Rich?

+= Doesn’t an SEO plugin cover that? =

+SEO plugins have been around for many years -- with most of the website traffic coming from search engines, it made sense to optimize content for search engines (thus the term "Search Engine Optimization").
+But the market has been changing over the last few years, and now many websites see 50% or more of their traffic coming from social websites -- and when you share content on social websites, they need different things than a search engine does.

+SEO plugins have tried to offer some social features, but they can only offer the basics -- letting the social website know about the title, a short description, and maybe a default image.

+But what about your images from NextGEN Gallery?
+SEO plugins don’t resolve shortcodes to retrieve images.
+How about videos?
+With preview images?
+SEO plugins don’t use Youtube / Vimeo / Wistia APIs to fetch that information.
+How about WooCommerce / WP e-Commerce / MarketPress products?
+SEOs don’t offer information on prices, variations, stock levels, categories, etc. How about bbPress forum / topics / profiles?

+All of these, and much, much more, is covered by the NGFB Open Graph+ plugin -- it covers the other half that SEO plugins don’t. ;-)

 = Where do I start? =

 Have a look at the selection of videos available on [Surnia Ulula's Youtube Channel](https://www.youtube.com/user/SurniaUlulaCom).
 Familiarize yourself with the difference between meta tags and social buttons -- the first provides information about the webpage to social websites, the other just shares the URL of the current webpage. ;-)